Appalachian Trail Backpacking Workshop & Trip

 Sunday: We’ll backpack ~3 miles back to Mountain Harbour Hostel for the return home.
 Showers available for $5 at the hostel after the hike.

-During this tip we will conduct informal Appalachian Trail educational workshops.
+During this trip we will conduct informal Appalachian Trail educational workshops.

 Workshops: